ChatGPT vs Claude for Coding: Which Responds Better to Structure?

 Finding 1: Claude Responds More to Structure

-Claude's improvement from raw to structured prompts is consistently larger than GPT-4o's.
-Code correctness jumps 32 percentage points for Claude (54% → 86%) versus 31 for GPT-4o (47% → 78%).
-But the real difference is in constraint following: Claude jumps 58 points (35% → 93%) versus GPT-4o's 59 points (22% → 81%).
+Claude improves more from raw to structured prompts than GPT-4o does.
+Code correctness jumps 32 percentage points for Claude (54% to 86%) versus 31 for GPT-4o (47% to 78%).
+The bigger gap is in constraint following: Claude jumps 58 points (35% to 93%) versus GPT-4o's 59 points (22% to 81%).

 Finding 2: GPT-4o Is Better at Guessing Your Intent